Your Kids – And You – Will Love These Day Trip Ideas In And Around New Jersey

 centenarystageco.org

-Kids can watch a variety of professional theater shows, live music and dance events.
+Kids can watch professional theater performances, live music and dance events.
 If they feel inspired, they can join the touring company or take a Young Performers workshop.

 CHARLES J. MUTH MUSEUM